FransRiantoni/YouTube_Views_Prediction/README.md

 ## Conclusion and Recommendation

 From Modelling we found some features that should be paying attention for create the channel to get more views.
-These features will shown in the image below and score representing the percentage of feature affect to the views.
+These features will shown in the image below and score representing the percentage of feature affect the views.

 ![Featue Important](https://github.com/FransRiantoni/YouTube_Views_Prediction/blob/main/Feature%20Important%20from%20Modelling.png)